 Google’s search engine ranking algorithm is continually evolving as new advances in machine learning and artificial intelligence is made.
 In the recent past, Google would rank content based on keywords.
 Articles mentioning the keywords used in a search would then come up in search results.

 The problem, however, is that people think differently than computers.
 For instance, many people tend to submit queries in the form of questions.
 Other people want to include extensive information in their search.
 Some searches also make no sense in a sentence.
-For these reasons, Google developed semantic technologies that enable it to recognize the topics people are ultimately searching for when they enter a query.
+For these reasons, Google developed semantic technologies to recognize the topics people are ultimately searching for when they enter a query.
 As a result, semantic SEO is a concept that anyone concerned about their search rankings should understand thoroughly.